Neuchâtel: Architecture

 Neuchâtel's Old Town has about 140 street fountains, a handful of which date from the 16th century.
 The Place des Halles is overlooked by Louis XIV architecture – shuttered façades and the turreted orioles of the 16th-century Maison des Halles.
 To the east, on Rue de l’Hôpital, is the grand 1790 Hôtel de Ville (Town Hall), designed by Louis XVI's chief architect Pierre-Adrien Paris.

 The center of the Old Town is located at the top of the hill, accessed by the steeply winding Rue du Château.
 The Collégiale church, begun in 1185 and consecrated in 1276, is an example of early Gothic.
 The east end of the church has three Norman apses.
 The main entrance, to the west, is crowned by a giant rose window of stained glass.
 Within the vaulted interior, the transept is lit by a lantern tower.
 The Cenotaph of the Counts of Neuchâtel is located on the north wall of the choir.
 Begun in 1372, and the only artwork of its kind to survive north of the Alps, the monument comprises fifteen near-life-size painted statues of various knights and ladies from Neuchâtel's past, framed by 15th-century arches and gables.
 Beside the church is the Castle, begun in the 12th century and still in use as the offices of the cantonal government.
 The nearby turreted Prison Tower, which is the remains of a medieval bastion, has panoramic views over the town, along with models of Neuchâtel in different eras.

 Museums

 Neuchâtel has several museums, including the Laténium, an archeology museum focusing on the prehistorical times in the region of Neuchâtel and Hauterive, particularly the La Tène culture, with the eponym site being a few kilometers away; the Musée d'ethnographie de Neuchâtel (MEN), an ethnography museum; and the Musée d'Art et d'Histoire, which houses the Automates Jaquet-Droz (Jaquet-Droz Mechanical Figurines).

 Culture

 During the summer of 2002, Neuchâtel was one of five sites which held Expo.02, the sixth Swiss national exhibition, which was subject to financial controversy.
 The Neuchâtel International Fantastic Film Festival is held every year to celebrate fantastic cinema from around the world.
 The festival of the Fête des Vendanges, representing the wine harvest, is held traditionally in late September.

+In 2025, Neuchâtel has launched an innovative two‑year pilot program, allowing doctors to prescribe free museum visits—as well as strolls through the botanical garden—to support patients struggling with mental health issues or preparing for surgery.
+So far, around 500 prescriptions have been issued, funded with 10,000 CHF (~USD 11,300).